 DataOps Unleashed launched as a huge success, with scores of speakers, thousands of registrants, and way too many talks for anyone to take in all at once.
 Luckily, as a virtual event, all sessions are available for instant viewing, and attendees can keep coming back for more.
-(You can click here to see all the videos, or visit Part 2 of this blog post.)
+(You can click here to see some of the videos, or visit Part 2 of this blog post.)

 Kunal Agarwal, CEO of Unravel Data, kicked off the event with a rousing keynote, describing DataOps in depth.
 Kunal introduced the DataOps Infinity Loop, with ten integrated and overlapping stages.
 He showed how teams work together, across and around the loop, to solve the problems caused as both data flow and business challenges escalate.